-Teslas are not more prone to fire than other cars, says NTSB investigator
+Teslas Are Not More Prone To Fire Than Other Cars, Says NTSB Investigator

 — Evans Electric (@tsport100) July 14, 2018

 These instances of burning Teslas, including an incident when the battery pack of actress Mary McCormack’s Model S emitted flames, have fueled the notion that the company’s electric cars are prone to catching fires.
 Tesla, for its part, denies this notion, stating that its vehicles are far less likely to catch fire than their gas-powered counterparts.
-This claim are backed by statistics from the National Fire Protection Association, which stated that there are roughly 174,000 reported vehicle fires in the United States in 2015, the most recent year for which figures are available, according to Statista.com.
+This claim is backed by statistics from the National Fire Protection Association, which stated that there were roughly 173,000 reported vehicle fires in the United States in 2016, the most recent year for which figures are available, according to Statista.com.
 Practically all of these incidents are from gas-powered cars, which translates to one ICE vehicle catching fire every 2-3 minutes, or 55 fires per 1 billion miles driven.

 According to Tesla, the best comparison between its electric cars is the number of fires reported per 1 billion miles driven.
 There are currently 300,000 Teslas on the road today, and they have driven 7.5 billion miles.
 So far, about 40 fires have been reported, translating to 5 fires for every 1 billion miles traveled.